Representatives of the Holodomor Museum honoured the memory of James Mace at his grave

 Volodymyr Koren, a sculptor, told us about his idea, embodied in a monument to the outstanding historian: “James Mace owns the phrase “Your dead have chosen me.”
 Do you feel its depth?
 A shiver ran up my skin.
 So when I had the honour to make a monument on Mace’s grave, I had the following idea: he entered the atmosphere of Ukraine like a meteor and landed here.
 But before it burned, it had left a bright mark on the Ukrainian sky.
 The unfolded book in the foreground is precisely the symbol of his works and knowledge that he left us.
 I believe that this will not be the last monument to Mace, to which people will come with flowers and words of gratitude.”

-Eternal peace and bright memory to the scientist born far from Ukraine but became a faithful defender and advocate of its tortured people.
+Eternal peace and bright memory to the researcher born far from Ukraine but became a faithful defender and advocate of its tortured people.

 We remember…